damianhakert/damianhakert.github.io/source/posts/2016-10-18-gitlab-workflow-an-overview.html.md

 ### Issue and MR Templates

-Issue and MR templates allow you to define context-specific templates for issue and merge request description fields for your project.
+[Issue and MR templates][templates] allow you to define context-specific templates for issue and merge request description fields for your project.

-You write them in [Markdown] and add them to the default branch of your repository.
+You write them in [Markdown][md-gitlab] and add them to the default branch of your repository.
 They can be accessed by the dropdown menu whenever an issue or MR is created.

 They save time when describing issues and MRs and standardize the information necessary to follow along.
 It makes sure everything you need to proceed is there.